robherley/snips.sh/docs/self-hosting.md

 It is also possible that a host key has just been changed.
 ```

-Be sure to securely backup any host keys in the event they might be lost.
+Be sure to securely back up any host keys in the event they might be lost.

 ### Limiting SSH Access

-By default, any user with an public key can connect to a snips.sh instance via SSH.
+By default, any user with a public key can connect to a snips.sh instance via SSH.

 If you want to limit access to who can SSH (and upload) snippets, you can use the `SNIPS_SSH_AUTHORIZEDKEYSPATH` environment variable.
 If specified, this will limit the SSH server to the public keys defined there.